PostHog/posthog-plugin-starter-kit/README.md

 Feel free to use it as a base for your own plugins!

 Want something with batteries included?
-Check out [PostHog Plugin Advanced Kit](https://github.com/PostHog/posthog-plugin-advanced-kit) – TypeScript, Jest, Prettier, ESLint.
+Check out [PostHog Plugin Advanced Kit](https://github.com/PostHog/posthog-plugin-advanced-kit) – TypeScript, Jest, Prettier, ESLint from the get-go.

 ## Installation